 After you have your site designed how you want it to look, you are ready to start blogging.

-6. Start blogging!
+Step 6: Start blogging!